fabiosantoscode/js2cpp/README.md

  - Plug in the [http://www.hboehm.info/gc/](Boehm-Demers-Weiser conservative garbage collector) (which works in C and C++, it seems!)
  - Rewrite this and dumbjs in pure javascript
+ - Implement `arguments` and `this`
+ - Import the most common modules from node core (mostly depends on the above), rewrite parts of them in C++ if necessary.
  - Implement promises
- - Implement boxed types, for those variables which can have 2 types
+ - Implement boxed types, for those variables which can have 2 or more types
  - Implement `JSON.parse()` and `JSON.stringify()` (depends on the above)
  - Implement libuv bindings and shim, fake and steal node's IO APIs
  - Implement ES5-style classes (possibly by turning them into ES6-style classes first)